+Since these are basic refinements, they are passed to DODM in order to find templates appropriate for these basic requirements.
+DODM observes that quality repair costs for the current design object are too high, and therefore starts to use the tree as expressed in Figure 6, refining the exact changes to be performed on the design object more and more.
+First the introduction of the lean production system is chosen, as expressed in CP2.
+Thereafter, the more concrete changes are determined, namely the deletion of the specialized production worker roles, the addition of new multi-task roles, and the insertion of the new behavior of those roles: CP4\delete\roles(ford); CP5\add\new\roles(ford); CP6\lean\production(ford).
 Note that in the simulation the actual contents of such properties are more concrete (in the form of current DOD descriptions), however, these are not presented here for the sake of brevity.
-Finally, after the actual changes have been performed for the design object, quality repair costs drop to 0, and the goal is therefore satisfied again:

-quality_repair_cost(ford, 0)

-To see whether the properties as expressed in Section 7 hold for the simulation trace, first of all, the RQSM_generate and DODM_generate properties have been checked against the trace shown in Figure 7 using a software tool called the TTL Checker [16].
+Finally, after the actual changes have been performed for the design object, quality repair costs drop to 0, and the goal is therefore satisfied again: quality\repair\cost(ford, 0).
+To see whether the properties as expressed in Section 7 hold for the simulation trace, first of all, the RQSM\generate and DODM\generate properties have been checked against the trace shown in Figure 7 using a software tool called the TTL Checker [17].
 Both properties were shown to hold for the trace.
-In order to see whether the refinement process within RQSM is properly performed, the tree used for the simulation as presented before in Section 5 has been formally proven by means of the SMV model checker [21].
-The result indeed show that the lowest level properties entail the goal given the environmental conditions.
-Furthermore, to prove the successfulness of DODM, the property hierarchy shown in Figure 6 has also been proven by the SMV model checker which shows that introducing lean production in a design object indeed results in canceling the quality repair costs, which satisfied the property DODM_successful.
-As a result, the DODM_successful property is satisfied as well as the RQSM_successful property in case the components indeed generate the output based on these property hierarchies.
+In order to see whether the refinement process within RQSM is properly performed, the tree used for the simulation as presented before in Section 5 has been formally proven by means of the SMV model checker [22].
+The results indeed show that the lowest level properties entail the goal given the environmental conditions.
+Furthermore, to prove the successfulness of DODM, the property hierarchy shown in Figure 6 has also been proven by the SMV model checker which shows that introducing lean production in a design object indeed results in canceling the quality repair costs, which satisfied the property DODM\successful.
+As a result, the DODM\successful property is satisfied as well as the RQSM\successful property in case the components indeed generate the output based on these property hierarchies.

-9 DISCUSSION
+9 Discussion